Spokane River Bridge at Fort Spokane

 Today, Lincoln County continues to be primarily an agricultural region, known for its wheat, barley, and livestock production.
 It also benefits from its proximity to Spokane, a major economic center in the region.
 While the county's population remains small compared to urban areas, it is proud of its history and continues to preserve and celebrate its rural heritage.

-This timeline provides a condensed summary of the historical journey of Lincoln County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lincoln County, Washington.

 • 1800s - The area that would become Lincoln County was inhabited by various Native American tribes, including the Spokane, Palouse, and Colville tribes.